brandoz2255/Obsidian-Notes/Docker day three.md

 # -it: Combines -i (interactive) and -t (TTY), for running containers interactively
 docker run -it ubuntu /bin/bash
-# ^ Runs an Ubuntu container and opens an interactive bash shell.
+# ^ Runs an Ubuntu container and opens an interactive bash shell. or the name of the container

 # --rm: Automatically removes the container when it exits
 docker run --rm myapp